Graduate Education Diversity Internship Host Sites

 - Identifying a staff member with significant evaluation experience to serve as an on-site mentor

-Please note that the call for interns will be available online and distributed to AEA members mid-April.
+Please note that the Call for Interns will be available online and will be distributed in late March.

 "We have been absolutely delighted to participate as a GEDI host site for the past two years.
 Having a GEDI intern has supported our work as evaluators—our interns have shared emerging methods, new approaches, and different ways of thinking.
 We strongly believe that diversity makes us stronger as an organization—and we also believe this is true for the overall field of evaluation.
 We are grateful for the opportunity to serve as a host site and for the training and community provided to interns through the GEDI program."